iterative/dvc.org/content/docs/tutorials/get-started/index.md

 # Get Started with DVC!

-The next few pages explore the mail layers of features in DVC, from basic to advanced.
+The next few pages explore the main layers of features in DVC, from basic to advanced.
 This will be done in a hands-on way, working with source code and command line.